 Mycotoxins are naturally occurring compounds produced by certain types of moulds.
 They are toxic even in small quantities and are known carcinogens.
 For this reason, the amount of mycotoxins allowed in the food chain is strictly controlled.
 As with pesticides, mycotoxins can be concentrated at the extraction stage, therefore, it is important to test extracts and products made from extracts.

 Cannabis Sativa L. (Industrial Hemp) is a good phytoremediator, meaning it is able to remove heavy metals from the soil and trap them in the plant material.
 This means that depending on the condition of the soil being used to cultivate the hemp, elevated levels of heavy metals may be found in the plant and of extracts.
-PhytoVista Laboratories uses ICP-MS, which is the most widely accepted gold standard in such analysis, to quantify trace heavy metals with an extremely high degree of sensitivity.
+PhytoVista Laboratories provides testing using ICP-MS, which is the most widely accepted gold standard in such analysis, to quantify trace heavy metals with an extremely high degree of sensitivity.
 In accordance with regulations, we quantify; Lead, Mercury, Cadmium and Arsenic.

 The presence of microbes is common in all-natural products.
 Microbial and fungal values are not typically reported on a pass/fail basis.
 Rather, acceptable limits have been established and written into regulation.
 In the case of Bile Tolerant Gram-Negative Bacteria (eg. E.coli) the product should be tested to show that they are absent.
 Responsible cultivation, processing and manufacturing mitigate the risks associated with microbiological contamination, but as with many aspects of final product testing, evidence of safety is a requirement to ensure your products are compliant with regulations.